-- Letter from the dean of the school. - Letter from the immediate supervisor.
-This letter MUST include years in rank and number of points earned.
+Letter from the dean of the school.

-- Portfolio Checklist-The immediate supervisor will review the contents of the portfolio after the initial candidate deadline to submit required materials and provide the checklist to the candidate who can upload any missing materials as well as the checklist.
+- Letter from the immediate supervisor.
+This letter MUST include years in rank and number of points earned. - Portfolio Checklist-The immediate supervisor will review the contents of the portfolio after the initial candidate deadline to submit required materials and provide the checklist to the candidate who can upload any missing materials as well as the checklist.
 (Candidate is responsible for uploading this document.) - Letter of application-In the letter of application, please include the time spent in rank and the number of points you have earned. - Curriculum Vitae-The curriculum vitae must be in the approved SACS format (see Appendix A).
 (Candidate is responsible for uploading this document.) - Annual Reports (Annual Report for Faculty Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in this application.
+If a candidate appeals the outcome of any annual report for the period under review and the decision impacts the points awarded for the year, the candidate MUST include a copy of the written decision of the VPAA or the President.
 (Candidate is responsible for uploading these documents.) - Annual Performance Reviews (Full-Time Faculty Member Annual Evaluation Forms)-Candidate MUST include signed copies of these reviews for every year that is being considered in this application.
 (Candidate is responsible for uploading these documents.) - Letters of Support-Candidate MUST include at least two letters but no more than five letters.
 The letters can come from colleagues or students; from people familiar with work done on a special project on campus or off, research, service, teaching, etc.; or from anyone else that may be appropriate.
 These letters should specifically reference your application for tenure and/or promotion.
 (Candidate is responsible for uploading these documents.)